 When you say goodbye to the 9-to-5, will you be able to afford the lifestyle you want?
 It’s time to take a closer look at your finances – and if your income needs a boost, equity release could be an option…

 It pays to plan ahead

 When the time comes to retire, you want to enjoy a comfortable standard of living.
 But since we’re all living longer – and state pensions aren’t always enough to live on – achieving a comfortable retirement can be easier said than done.

-On average, retired couples need around £18,000 a year to cover all of the household essentials – like food, utilities, transport and housing.
-This goes up to £26,000 when you include extras like short-haul holidays and leisure activities.*s So it’s well worth taking the time to consider your own financial situation.
+On average, retired couples need around £17,800 a year to cover all of the household essentials – like food, utilities, transport and housing.
+This goes up to £27,000 when you include some luxuries like short-haul holidays and eating out.* So it’s well worth taking the time to consider your own financial situation.

 Even though some of us won’t need our full salary in retirement – after all, the kids may have left home – it’s still wise to do your sums and make proper plans for later life.
 Let’s have a look at a few things you should consider.